Skip to main content

 });

-test('status badges meet contrast requirements', async ({ inspector }) => {
+test('status badges meet contrast requirements in dark mode @a11y', async ({

-const result = await inspector.renderTool('get-status', {
+const result = await inspector.renderTool('show-status', {

 input: {},